Floof2133/TouchOS/README.md

 Also because:
 - I hate myself
 - I hate myself
-- We wanted to truly understand what "segmentation fault" means
+- I wanted to truly understand what "segmentation fault" means
 - Touch interfaces need more love
 - Why not?